shamrat1/flutter-gmaps/README.md

 # Mappy - Working With Google Maps in Flutter

 ### Description
- A Project in Flutter with google maps to add markers on map, changing camera positions on map view, and get directions betweeen two points From Directions API.
+ A Project in Flutter with google maps to add markers on map, changing camera positions on map view, get directions betweeen two points From Directions API & Pin polygons on tapped points.

  ### Screenshots